-Appendix D - Guidance on the process for responding to cyberbullying incidents
+Appendix F - Guidance on the process for responding to cyberbullying incidents

 All cyberbullying incidents should be reported and responded to.
-Where the perpetrator is a member of the school community the majority of cases can be dealt with through mediation and/or disciplinary processes.
+Where the perpetrator is a member of the school community many cases can be dealt with through mediation and/or disciplinary processes.